melisgl/journal/README.md

     (:out foo :condition "xxx")
     ```

-    Conditions thus recognized are those that can be considered to be
+    Conditions thus recognized are those that can be considered part of
-    part of normal execution.
-Just like return values, these expected
+    normal execution.
+Just like return values, these expected conditions
-    conditions may be required to match what's in the replay journal.
+    may be required to match what's in the replay journal.
+Furthermore,
-    Furthermore, given a suitable `REPLAY-CONDITION` in `JOURNALED`, they
+    given a suitable `REPLAY-CONDITION` in `JOURNALED`, they may be replayed
-    may be replayed without running the [block][06a7].
+    without running the [block][06a7].

-<a id="x-28JOURNAL-3AERROR-OUTCOME-20MGL-PAX-3AGLOSSARY-TERM-29"></a>
+<a id="x-28JOURNAL-3A-40ERROR-OUTCOME-20MGL-PAX-3AGLOSSARY-TERM-29"></a>
 - [glossary-term] **error outcome**

     If the [`JOURNALED`][6267] [block][06a7] unwound due to a condition, but